 Vancouver based, lucky enough to travel regularly to wine countries like Chile and Australia.
 Enjoying Okanagan wines a lot lately.
 They help me get through ano...

 A bit of a blunted Pinot noir, and not my favourite from the Okanagan, but still enjoyable.
 Raspberry, plum, cherry and some vanilla.
 Mild tannins and a bit of spice on the finish.
 The LFNG team put on an awesome event in Vancouver to taste some of their recent releases.
-Great time! — 8 months ago
+Great time! — a year ago

 Another hit from the Meyer wine club shipment.
 Citrus, apple and stoney.
 Buttery with bright acidity.
 All round super tasty chardonnay from a great producer.
 Tip of the hat to Joannie Rochette.
 I remember her getting the bronze in Vancouver.
-What a champ! — 10 months ago
+What a champ! — a year ago

 Clos du Soleil spring wine club shipment arrived and starts with a bang.
 Rich, full bodied wine, with tannins that give a nice finish.
 Black cherry, raspberry and spices.
 50% Cabernet Sauvignon, 32% Merlot with Cabernet Franc and Malbec making up the rest.
-Great value and a great winery to visit if you are going through Keremeos. — 10 months ago
+Great value and a great winery to visit if you are going through Keremeos. — a year ago